andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 ![Frequency of INGO engagement in different types of activities; organizations answered about one or more activities](../../Output/figures/3-main-activities){#fig:main-activities}

-This division of INGOs into contentious and non contentious programming aligns well with the activities INGOs report engaging in. @fig:main-activities shows how frequently responding organizations work on a variety of types of programming, with each column sorted by the frequency of the "Always" option.
-If the division of contentiousness is correct, low contention INGOs should provide direct aid and services and engage in research and public education most frequently, since these types of programming pose little threat to the target country regime.
+This division of INGOs into contentious and non contentious programming aligns well with the activities INGOs report engaging in. @fig:main-activities shows how frequently responding organizations work on a variety of types of programming.[^22] If the division of contentiousness is correct, low contention INGOs should provide direct aid and services and engage in research and public education most frequently, since these types of programming pose little threat to the target country regime.
 High contention INGOs, on the other hand, should deal most often with more threatening activities like advocacy, political mobilization, and government monitoring.
-As seen in the figure, low contention organizations indicated always providing aid and services and engaging in research while only occasionally monitoring the government or mobilizing people.
-Interestingly, around 100 low contention organizations reported always engaging in advocacy.
-However, this form of advocacy appears to still be noncontentious: respondents describe advocating for "expanded public health programs,"[^22] "agr[i]culture,"[^23] "volunteerism,"[^24] "girls completing secondary education,"[^25] or expanding "access [to] health and justice."[^26]
+As seen in the figure, 60% of low contention organizations indicated they almost always provide aid, half almost always engage in research, and less than 40% monitor the government or mobilize people.
+Interestingly, about half of low contention organizations reported regularly engaging in advocacy.
+However, this form of advocacy appears to still be noncontentious: respondents describe advocating for "expanded public health programs,"[^23] "agr[i]culture,"[^24] "volunteerism,"[^25] "girls completing secondary education,"[^26] or expanding "access [to] health and justice."[^27]

-As expected, high contention organizations are most likely to report always engaging in advocacy and monitoring government policies, including advocating for the recognition and safety of human rights defenders,[^27]assisting with the "rehabilitation of repentant terrorists,"[^28] promoting religious freedom and human rights, [^29] and "holding … leaders accountable" for their policies and actions.[^30] These more contentious organizations engage in research and public education as the third most common primary activity.
-These educational activities clearly post more of a threat to the government and are more focused on human rights, such as maintaining a death penalty policy database,[^31] organizing activist training sessions and hackathons,[^32] or developing country-specific media literacy training programs.[^33] These organizations only sometimes provide direct aid and services, in contrast to their low contention counterparts.
+As expected, high contention organizations are most likely to report always engaging in advocacy (63%) and monitoring government policies (53%), including advocating for the recognition and safety of human rights defenders,[^28]assisting with the "rehabilitation of repentant terrorists,"[^29] promoting religious freedom and human rights, [^30] and "holding … leaders accountable" for their policies and actions.[^31] These more contentious organizations engage in research and public education as the third most common primary activity (53%).
+These educational activities clearly post more of a threat to the government and are more focused on human rights, such as maintaining a death penalty policy database,[^32] organizing activist training sessions and hackathons,[^33] or developing country-specific media literacy training programs.[^34] These organizations only sometimes provide direct aid and services, in contrast to their low contention counterparts.
 Finally, both kinds of INGOS are least likely to report always engaging in political mobilization, which is understandable for low contention organizations but surprising for those working on more contentious issues.
 INGOs may have conflated this kind of work with engaging in research—organizations mentioned political mobilization and campaigns in many of their explanations of their research and public education work.

 This division of contentiousness is by no means perfect.
 As seen in the case of China in the previous chapter, education INGOs can pose a threat to regime stability as governments fear the spread of foreign influence among their youth, and development INGOs can rival weak central governments and create territorial "fiefdoms" to supersede the regime [@Schuller:2012].
 However, while the division between low and high contention issues is fairly simplistic, it does appear to accurately capture (1) the broad types of programs that INGOs engage in, and (2) the range of possible objections governments are likely to raise (or not raise).